Analyzing critical legal trends and developments across data, cyber, AI and digital regulations from around the world and beyond borders

 On 1 January 2026, Hong Kong’s Protection of Critical Infrastructures (Computer Systems) Ordinance (Cap.
 653) (the “Ordinance“) came into force, ushering in a new statutory regime for cyber resilience and operational continuity across essential sectors.
 This landmark legislation represents the city’s first comprehensive cybersecurity law tailored to safeguard critical digital infrastructure — a response to escalating threats and global regulatory developments in cyber risk management.

-The new regulator – the Office of the Commissioner of Critical Infrastructure (Computer-system Security) (the “Commissioner“) – has also issued a Code of Practice (“CoP“) that translates the Ordinance’s high-level obligations into practicable guidance for designated Critical Infrastructure (“CI”) operators.
+The new regulator – the Office of the Commissioner of Critical Infrastructure (Computer-system Security) (the “Commissioner“) – has also issued a Code of Practice (“CoP“) that translates the Ordinance’s high-level obligations into practicable guidance for designated CI operators.
 At a sector specific level, the Communications Authority, the designated authority for the telecommunications and broadcasting services sector, has already adopted the CoP in respect of CI operators in its sector.
 It is also expected that the banking and financial services sector specific CoP will be provided in due course.

 Why does it matter?

-The Ordinance introduces statutory obligations for CI operators as designated as such by the Commissioner.
+The Ordinance introduces statutory obligations for CI operators designated as such by the Commissioner.
 Unlike past guidance or voluntary standards, the Ordinance is backed by enforcement powers and potential penalties for non-compliance.
-Organisations in key sectors including energy, banking and financial services, information technology, transport (air, land and maritime), healthcare, telecommunications and broadcast services, and any other infrastructures the damage of their functionality may substantially affect the maintenance of critical societal or economic activities in Hong Kong, should prepare for regulatory scrutiny.
+Organisations in key sectors including energy, banking and financial services, information technology, transport (air, land and maritime), healthcare, telecommunications and broadcast services, and any other infrastructures the damage of the functionality of which may substantially affect the maintenance of critical societal or economic activities in Hong Kong, should prepare for regulatory scrutiny.

-Relevantly, organisations collaborating with CI operators are also likely to be held to the same standard of cybersecurity as the CI operators are expected to contractually flow down security obligations to them as appropriate.
+Relevantly, organizations collaborating with CI operators are also likely to be held to the same standard of cybersecurity as the CI operators are expected to contractually flow down security obligations to them as appropriate.

 The Code of Practice: Turning Principles into Practice